GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 # Declaring Dependencies on Google Java Libraries

 Google maintains a number of open source Java libraries that make it easier to use services in Google Cloud Platform (GCP).
 Additionally Google maintains several foundational libraries that can be used for very general purposes, which the GCP libraries also depend on.
-A user of these libraries needs to use compatible versions of them in order to avoid dependency conflicts.
-This document explains how to use BOMs (bill of materials) to accomplish that and explains additional practices that make dependency management go more smoothly.
+This document explains how to use bills of materials (BOMs) and other strategies to avoid dependency conflicts in these libraries.

-These recommendations apply to the usage of the following libraries:
+These recommendations apply to the following libraries:

 - [guava](https://github.com/google/guava)
 - [protobuf](https://github.com/protocolbuffers/protobuf)